MatteoLarrode/AAS-ImmigrantMH/README.md

 - $Immigrant_i$ is a dummy variable for being an immigrant
 - $Immigrant_i \cdot Reason_{n,i}$ represents the interaction between immigrant status and migration reasons
 - $X_i$ is the vector of control variables (age, ethnicity, unemployment, education)
-- $\mu$ is the vector of corresponding coefficients
 - $\epsilon_i$ is the error term

 The “healthy immigrant effect” (HIE) refers to the observation that immigrants often dis- play better health outcomes, both physical and mental, than the native-born populations of their destination country (Kennedy et al., 2015; McDonald & Kennedy, 2004).
 This is likely due to selection on good health (*selectivity hypothesis*), favourable health behaviours (*cultural hypothesis*), and the tendency of less healthy immigrants to return to their birth country (*salmon bias*).